 Most people will experience some discomfort from permanent cosmetics, varying on their own threshold for pain.
 However, there are various methods to help with pain management, including topical anesthetic ointments.
 We prefer no to use injected local anesthetics as they can lead to distortion of the treated areas.

 How long does each procedure take?

 Typically, each procedure takes up to three hours.
 Part of this is to make sure that you and the permanent cosmetic artist have ample time to communicate about your expectations to include shape and color.
-Follow up care, such as touch-ups, require a considerably less amount of time.
+Follow-up care, such as touch-ups, requires considerably less amount of time.

 How long does recovery time take?

 Since everyone heals at a different rate of speed, the recovery time will vary.
 However, the general rule would be three days to a week for the surface and another ten days to two weeks for below the surface.